Steve Bing: Philanthropy

 In April 2012, Bing committed to join The Giving Pledge, set up by Bill Gates and Warren Buffett, willingly donating the majority of his wealth to charity.

 Death

-Bing died by suicide on June 22, 2020 at the age of 55 by jumping from his condominium on the 27th floor of the Ten Thousand building at 10000 Santa Monica Boulevard in the Century City neighborhood of Los Angeles.
-He had been depressed about lack of human contact during the Coronavirus disease quarantine.
+Bing died by suicide on June 22, 2020, at the age of 55 by jumping from his condominium on the 27th floor of the Ten Thousand building at 10000 Santa Monica Boulevard in the Century City neighborhood of Los Angeles.
+He had been depressed about lack of human contact during the coronavirus quarantine.
+While this was suggested by his friends to be the reason for his suicide, the true reason remains unknown.

-At the time of his death, he was worth $300,000, having spent most of the $600 million he had inherited.
+With a past linked to drug addiction, including the recent loss of a close girlfriend due to overdose, a history of failed investments in the film industry and failed relationships with both lovers and his own estranged children, at the time of his death, he was worth $300,000 in liquid assets having spent almost all of the $600 million he had inherited.